xip-tech/public-js/README.md

 6. Open a PR against the `main` branch on GitHub.

+### Running the Dev Server

+To simulate and test how the scripts will behave on the actual websites, you can run the provided development server.
+This is especially helpful when debugging and ensuring that the scripts load and function correctly.

+1. Start the development server:
+    ```bash
+    yarn start
+    ```

+2. Navigate to `http://localhost:9000` in your browser.
+This will serve the files from the `dev-server-public` directory.

+3. You may want to alter the HTML pages in `dev-server-public` to exercise any new behavior you've included in your changes.

 ## Creating a New Release
 1. Make sure your PR has been reviewed and all tests are passing.
 2. Merge your PR